What Are Bot Attacks and How to Prevent Them

 How SEON Can Help You Prevent Bot Attacks

-Bot attack prevention is becoming a central pain point for a number of verticals, including ticketing, where 39% of all traffic comes from bad bots, or gambling and gaming (25.9%).
+Bot detection is becoming a central pain point for a number of verticals, including ticketing, where 39% of all traffic comes from bad bots, or gambling and gaming (25.9%).
 This is why SEON flags and blocks bot activity at several touchpoints and in real-time, always informed by fraud trends and industry needs.

 By combining multiple tools such as powerful velocity checks, unique digital footprinting from 90+ online sources, device fingerprinting, and many other insights, SEON allows you to detect bots and block their attacks from damaging your business.

 Importantly, SEON provides detailed reporting and modular APIs, and allows you to fine-tune and adjust your bot prevention and other fraud detection strategy based on your own needs and risk appetites.
-To discover how our fraud-fighting platform can help your organization, you can sign up for SEON for free.

 You might also be interested in reading about: